 (ssh has become popular partly because it doesn't use certificates) Man-in-the-middle and ssh How does the server know it's really me?
-Because my public key is in ~/.ssh/authorized_keys How did it get there?
-Trusted person put it there How do I know the server is really them?
-The server's public key is in ~/.ssh/known_hosts How does it get there?
+Because my public key is in ~/.ssh/authorized\keys Why trust it?
+Authorized person must put it there How do I know the server is really them?
+The server's public key is in ~/.ssh/known\hosts How does it get there?
 I could do it manually.
 If not, ssh prompts me to install it the first time I connect This works fine, as long as a man-in-the-middle attack is not taking place at the time!
 Exercise Create ssh public/private key pair (RSA, 2048 bits) Copy the public key onto your Unix server PC Use your private key to login without password Discussion What are the pros and cons of this approach, compared to passwords?
 WARNING!